cisoun/bandcamp-downloader/README.md

 ## Piracy

-Bandcamp is full of artists that deserve you support!
+Bandcamp is full of artists who deserve you support!
 Please, use this script sparingly and buy their albums!
 Thank you.